 Kerala Cuisine these earthenware pots are still used often on homemade stoves with wood as fuel

 .
 The women at Kerala still cook food in the ancient earthenware and they believe that food cooked in these pots adds a special and natural taste to the food.
 Have a chance to taste and even try to cook food in those earthen vessels.

-You can watch traditional Kerala Fishing from houseboat.
-You can also try fishing with a fishing rod, put a fish feed at the end and hang it into the water or simply get a fish net and spread it in water.
+You can watch traditional Kerala Fishing from the houseboat.
+You can also try fishing with a fishing rod, put a fish feed at the end and hang it into the water or simply get a fishnet and spread it in water.
 Whatever method you are going to catch the fish, you will never return empty handed.

 As the name says, the snake Park at Parassinikadavu, Kannur has three snake pits and fifteen glass cases having different species of snakes.
 Two large glass cases are for King Cobras.
 Moreover, there is a snake show conducted every hour which is really worth watching.

-Get entertained watching shadow puppetry called Tholpavakoothu that is practiced in Thrissur, Palakkad and Malappuram districts of Kerala.
+Get entertained watching shadow puppetry called Tholpavakoothu that is practised in Thrissur, Palakkad and Malappuram districts of Kerala.
 Tholpavakoothu is dedicated to Bhadrakali and shows scenes from Ramayana.

 No Kerala temple festival is complete without fireworks in the sky and the most famous is fireworks in Thrissur Pooram.
 See the night getting orange as the shining fireworks light up the sky over the lighted temple in Kerala